MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-enroll-mdm.md

 ## Requirements

- Your organization will need to have mobile device management (MDM) set up in order to manage HoloLens devices.
+ Your organization will need to have Mobile Device Management (MDM) set up in order to manage HoloLens devices.
 Your MDM provider can be Microsoft Intune or a 3rd party provider that uses Microsoft MDM APIs.

 ## Auto-enrollment in MDM